tvdboom/ATOM/docs_sources/user_guide/training.md

 !!! note
     If `n_initial_points=1`, the first trial is equal to the estimator's default parameters.

+!!! tip
+    The hyperparameter tuning output can become quite wide for models with many hyperparameters.
+If you are working in a Jupyter Notebook, you can change the output's width running the following code in a cell:
+    ```python
+    from IPython.core.display import display, HTML
+    display(HTML("<style>.container { width:100% !important; }</style>"))
+    ```

 Other settings can be changed through the `bo_params` parameter, a dictionary where every key-value combination can be used to further